bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 The location-enabled accessory has location capabilities via Bluetooth crowd-sourcing, GPS/GNSS location, WiFi location, cellular location, or by some other means.
 Furthermore, the accessory has a way to communicate its location to its owner via a network (e.g., cell network, crowd-sourced location via Bluetooth, etc.).

-The accessory SHALL maintain an internal state that determines when its location is, or has been, available to the owner via a network.
+The accessory SHALL maintain an internal state that detects when its location is, or has been, available to the owner via a network.
 This state is called the location-enabled state.

 Misuse of location-enabled accessories can occur when the owner’s device is not physically with the accessory.
 Thereby, the accessory SHOULD maintain a second internal state, denoted the near-owner state, which indicates if the accessory is connected to or nearby one or more of the owner’s devices.
 Near-owner state can take on two values, either near-owner mode or separated mode.
 Near-owner mode is denoted as the opposite of separated mode.